isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 ![Build and natively render a form in any website, an application, or non-visual inteactions](/help/assets/headless-forms-for-any-device.jpg)

-Headless Adaptive Forms are for everyone.
-However, at the beta stage, we expect front end developers familiar with modern JavaScript frameworks to use the Headless Adaptive Forms.
-Developers can leverage their existing expertise in frontend languages like React to build beautiful enterprise class form experiences.
+At the beta stage, we expect front end developers familiar with modern JavaScript frameworks to use the Headless Adaptive Forms.
+Developers can leverage their existing expertise in frontend languages like React to create build beautiful enterprise class data capture experiences.

 ## Why use Adobe Experience Manager Headless Adaptive Forms?

-Our headless forms are based on an open-specification (JSON representation of form and Rules grammar) developed by Adobe and provide native SDKs to manage form state, validate form content, and connect a form to a UI framework of your choice, providing you freedom to concentrate on building great user experiences while leaving complex backend tasks on Adobe.
-You have freedom to develop your own components to render a form using any UI framework or programming language or use OOTB react components to render a form.
+Headless Adaptive Forms are based on an [Adaptive Forms V2 specification]((/help/assets/Headless-Adaptive-Form-Specification.pdf)) (JSON representation of form and Rules grammar) developed by Adobe and provide native SDKs to manage form state, validate form content, and connect a form to a UI framework of your choice, providing you freedom to concentrate on building great user experiences while leaving complex backend tasks to Adobe.
+You have the freedom to develop your own components to render a form using any UI framework or programming language or use OOTB react components to render a form.
 Along with the specification, Headless Adaptive Forms would add the following user-friendly backend tools and services for complex tasks as beta progresses:

 * Visual editor to easily develop a Headless Adaptive Forms.
 * Workflow engine to automate complex tasks.